Household Variety Store – D Shop

 the place worth a thousand won, Household Variety D shop.”

-What if 1,000 stores nationwide could remotely connect to the data server of the hub distribution center to check the inventory and delivery status?
+What if 1,000 stores could remotely connect to the data server of the hub distribution center to check the inventory and delivery status?

 With RemoteView, it is possible to check the inventory level by remotely connecting to the logistics hub center and data server at stores across the country.

 Warehouses and distribution centers usually use a management method.
 Which relies on barcode systems.

 This method doesn’t need special knowledge.
 It receives input signals through a barcode reader and adds information to a database.